 Unlike Denver and Aurora, the City of Castle Pines does not own any water rights.
 Therefore, the City has no access to ground or surface water to use or to sell.
 Given the complicated nature of water rights, which date back 100 years in Colorado, it would be cost-prohibitive for the City to attempt to acquire such rights now and build the infrastructure needed to deliver it to your home.

 There’s really no way of telling.
 What we do know is that every entity pulling water from the Denver Basin aquifers have dropped their pumps as low as they’ll go.
 The aquifers are not like large tanks, but instead are rock and sand with water trapped in them.
 And the water levels continue to decline year after year.
 According to numerous* measures, the water declines between 17 and 65 feet each year.
-This means that, since 2002, the annual average decline in the water level is 93 to 340 percent.

 This is why each water provider in northern Douglas County has been looking for, and continues to seek, ways to reduce reliance on non-renewable groundwater source.
 As more of us reduce our reliance, the longevity of the resource will increase.
 Wouldn’t it be great if we still had ground water to fall back on in the event of a prolonged drought as well as to help us reduce the amount of storage space we need in reservoirs to increase drought tolerance?
 These aquifers should be an insurance plan, rather than our primary source of water.